civkoweLove/Maps/README.md

 * Archipelago
   * FIX:
   * BUGS:
+    * HB Core and LekMap Core are changed into 2.20 (v.09)
     * Players may spawn very close if 2 rich islands are close

 <!-- GETTING STARTED -->